FreeCAD/FreeCAD-addons/FreeCAD-Addon-Details.md

 <details>
   <summary>Details...</summary>
-  MOOC Workbench is an external workbench with which you can follow interactive tutorial and make evaluation of your work directly in FreeCAD interface.
+  The MOOC Workbench is an external workbench with which you can follow interactive tutorial and make evaluation of your work directly within the FreeCAD interface.
 </details>

 ---